flowr-analysis/vscode-flowr/README.md

 ## Using

 **To use this extension, a working installation of [R](https://www.r-project.org/) is required**, and R needs to be included in your `PATH` environment variable.
-There are [plans](https://github.com/Code-Inspect/vscode-flowr/issues/5) to allow for the extension to install R for the user.
+You may need to [do so manually](https://www.hanss.info/sebastian/post/rtools-path/) on Windows.
+(There are [plans](https://github.com/Code-Inspect/vscode-flowr/issues/5) to allow for the extension to install R automatically.)

 Although it is not required, we recommend using the [R extension](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) for Visual Studio Code along with this extension.
 For more information on R development in Visual Studio Code, you can also check out [this helpful article](https://code.visualstudio.com/docs/languages/r).